andreab67/site-checker/README.md

 # the problem

-Aquiring a passport for an italian citizen in Denver is a taks that needs something checking a web page for changes and sending an notification when a change happens.
+Acquiring a passport for an Italian citizen in Denver involves regularly checking a specific webpage for any updates or changes.
+This task requires setting up notifications so that when the webpage is altered or updated, you receive an immediate alert.
+This method ensures that you are always informed of the latest requirements, procedures, and processing times for passport applications without having to manually check the website continuously.

 # the technology